nubank/emidje/README.md

 namespace is loaded.
-This means that `Midje` facts will no longer be checked during the `REPL` startup or as a side effect of commands like `cider-eval-x`, `cider-load-buffer`, `cider-refresh`, etc. This behavior is extremely useful, mainly on huge projects with heavy and slow integration tests, because it make the `REPL` startup faster and more reliable.
+This means that `Midje` facts will no longer be checked during the `REPL` startup or as a side effect of commands like `cider-eval-x`, `cider-load-buffer`, `cider-refresh`, etc. This behavior is extremely useful, mainly on huge projects with heavy and slow integration tests, because it makes the `REPL` startup faster and more reliable.
 But, if you are acquainted to run `Midje` facts with `M-x cider-load-buffer` (`C-c C-k`), be aware that by default this will no longer work with `Emidje`.
-This should not be a problem since one of the core features of `Emidje` is a set of keybindings to run facts.
+This should not be a problem since one of the core features of `Emidje` is a set of keybindings to run facts (more about that below).
 However, if you want to check facts on commands that load a namespace or a given `sexpr`, type `M-x emidje-toggle-load-facts-on-eval` to disable this behavior on the current buffer or `C-u M-x emidje-toggle-load-facts-on-eval` to disable it globally.
 Alternatively, you can disable this feature entirely in your `init.el` as follows:

 ```el
 (setq-default emidje-load-facts-on-eval nil)